GG-Muniz/FlavorLab/backend/tests/API_IMPLEMENTATION_SUMMARY.md

 ## 🚀 Ready for Production

-The FlavorLab backend MVP is now complete and ready for:
+The HealthLab backend MVP is now complete and ready for:
 - Frontend integration
 - User testing
 - Production deployment
 - Feature expansion

 All core functionality is implemented with proper error handling, security, and documentation.
-The API is fully functional and ready to support the FlavorLab intelligent cooking platform!
+The API is fully functional and ready to support the HealthLab intelligent nutrition platform!